 - If necessary, the administration will notify public health and their advice will be followed.

-- If necessary, the School will file a Serious Occurrence notification with the Ministry of Education if the symptoms are consistent with COVID-19.
+- If necessary, the School will file a Serious Occurrence notification with the Ministry of Education if the child receives a positive COVID-19 diagnosis.

 When to Exclude:

 Public health mandates that staff should exclude a sick child when the child has any signs and/or symptoms that are greater than normal, or if the child is unable to participate in regular programming because of illness.